Quality Care for First Choice Members

 - Immunizations for adolescents.

-- Prenatal care and postpartum care 21 – 56 days after delivery.
+- Postpartum care 7 – 84 days after delivery.

-- Reached out to our network providers to provide HEDIS compliance rates and best practices on how to increase member compliance to provide optimal coordination of care for our members.
+Continually provided our network providers updated HEDIS® compliance rates and best practices on how to increase member compliance to provide optimal coordination of care.

-- Distributed backpacks and school supplies with well visit and immunization information to community partners across the state who could get the materials and information to school-aged children in need.
+- Distributed backpacks and school supplies across the state to school-aged children in need.

 - Continued our Mission GED and Reading Assistance Program.

-- Connect members with their primary care providers (PCPs) and outline the best way to get care when feeling sick.
+- Connect members with their PCPs and outline the best way to get care when feeling sick.
 Our Member Services department helps members find an urgent care center near them to avoid the emergency room for regular sick visits.
 Member Services can also help members schedule PCP visits and transportation to these visits.

 - Encourage members to access their personal health information by using the member portal with key features.